This information will help you get ready for your magnetic resonance imaging (MRI).

 Before Your MRI

 - If you have a medical implant or device, ask the doctor who put it in for the implant card, or the exact name and manufacturer.
 If you don’t have this information before your MRI, you may need to reschedule it.

-- During your MRI, you will be lying in one position for about 30 minutes to 1 hour.
-If you think you will be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
+- During your MRI, you’ll be lying in one position for about 30 minutes to 1 hour.
+If you think you’ll be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
 They may prescribe medication to help you feel more comfortable.

 - If you wear a medication patch on your skin, you may need to remove it before your MRI.
 This is because metal in the patch may heat up during your MRI and cause burns.
 Make sure you have an extra medication patch with you to apply after your MRI.